nlhkabu/nlhkabu.github.io/_projects/bpcletool.md

     The BPCLE Framework was developed by Darcy Associates for the Victorian Department of Health, in order to define best practices in clinical learning environments.
     As part of this process, Darcy Associates also developed a prototype excel application that allowed health organisations to rate themselves against the framework and discover how they could improve their educational environments.

-    Our task was to extend this concept; by designing and developing a modern, accessable, intuative web application.
+    Our task was to extend this concept; by designing and developing a modern, accessible, intuitive web application.

     As the design lead, my challenges included:

     * Leading users through a complex multi-step process
     * Ensuring help was readily available when needed
-    * Developing intuative information architecture
+    * Developing intuitive information architecture
     * Maintaining visual consistency as new features were added to the application